manvirheer/Douglas-Counselling-Service/README.md

 # Douglas College Counselling Service
 >A counselling portal for the students of the Douglas College :book:
 ## Description
-Web site which lets the students to book appointment, they can be either chat or video calls.
+Web site which lets the students to book appointments with counsellors, they can be either chat or video calls.
 Counsellors can manage or add more availability slots. :computer:
 ## Installation Steps
 **Main Deadline - Dec 31, 2020**
 Above deadline is applicable for